 More Eclipse Fun!

-about 1 year ago, Clintonville Superintendent / Tech Director
+over 1 year ago, Clintonville Superintendent / Tech Director

 CHS Welding Eclipse